Decentralized Heterogeneous Multi-Player Multi-Armed Bandits with Non-Zero Rewards on Collisions: System Model

 \section{System Model}

-Consider the set of users $[K]$ to be players in a stochastic game.
-The action space of each player $j$ is the set of $M$ channels or arms $\mathcal{A}_j = [M]$.
-Let the time horizon be denoted by $T$, and the action taken by player $j$ at time $t \leq T$ be $a_{t,j}$.
-The strategy $\mathbf{a}_t$ is defined as the vector of the actions taken by the players, \textit{i.e.}, $\mathbf{a}_t = [a_{t,1},..., a_{t,K}]$.
-At any given time, players can observe only their own rewards and cannot observe the actions taken by other players.
+We consider a multi-player MAB problem, in which the set of players is $[K] = \{ 1, 2, \ldots, K\}$.
+The action space of each player $j \in [K]$ is the set of $M$ arms $\mathcal{A}_j = [M]$.
+Let the time-horizon be denoted by $T$, and the action taken (or arm played) by player $j$ at time $t$ by $a_{t,j}$.
+The action profile $\mathbf{a}_t$ is defined as the vector of the actions taken by the players, \textit{i.e.}, $\mathbf{a}_t = [a_{t,1},..., a_{t,K}]$.
+At any given time, the players can observe only their own rewards and cannot observe the actions taken by the other players.

-In this model, we allow the number of players to be more than the number of channels and the reward for each arm is bounded in $[0,1]$.
-Thus, in the event that more than one user access the same arm $m$, they would get non-zero rewards.
-Let the reward obtained by player $j$ at time $t$ where the strategy is $\mathbf{a}_t$ be denoted by $r_j({a}_{t,j}, k_t(a_{t,j}))$, where $k_t(a_{t,j})$ denotes the number of users on the arm $a_{t,j}$.
-The mean reward for player $j$ for arm $m$ with $k(m)$ players on the arm is denoted by $\mu_{j}(m,k(m))$.
-The mean rewards are inversely proportional to the number of users on that arm.
-We assume that $\mu_{j}(m,k(m))$ becomes negligible for some $k(m) \geq N + 1$ where $N$ depends on the system, \textit{i.e.}, $\mu_{j}(m,k(m)) = 0$ for $k(m) \geq N + 1$.
-Thus the maximum number of players allowed is $ MN$
+We assume the reward distribution of each arm to have support $[0,1]$.
+In the event that multiple players play the same arm $m$, they could get non-zero rewards.
+Let $k(a_{t,j})$ denote the number of players playing arm $a_{t,j}$ (including player $j$).
+Note that the number of players on arm $a_{t,j}$ is a function of the complete action profile $\mathbf{a}_t$.
+The reward received by player $j$ playing arm $m$, which is played by a total of $k(m)$ players (including player $j$) is denoted by $r_j(m,k(m))$.
+The reward is drawn from a distribution with mean